 Whether it’s an app that totally gets you or a personal planner that rocks your world, get an organizational system in order.
-For me that means putting together a new household notebook/personal planner at the end of every summer.
+If things have been crazy, it usually means I’ve gotten a little lax in consulting my planner.

 2. Be realistic.

 There are only so many hours in a day.
 You probably can’t do all the things that you hope to accomplish.
 And if you create a to do list that’s a mile long, you’ll be disappointed when you don’t get even half way through it.

 Instead, set realistic goals for yourself.
 Consider what you can accomplish in a reasonable amount of time, but don’t push yourself to aggravation.

 If you really want to shoot for the stars, put one extra thing marked “if time allows”, but don’t put too mush pressure on yourself.

 My post-it note to-do list system helps keep my feet more or less on the ground.

 Don’t be afraid to ask for help!
 When my kids were very little, I did almost everything myself, from meal prep to housecleaning.
 Sure, there were fabulous seasons when a teen girl was willing to come help for cheap, but usually it was a one-woman show.